vishwak1002/agents-towards-production/tutorials/agent-security-with-llamafirewall/README.md

 5. Run `llamafirewall configure` for:
     1. Check if required models are available locally
     2. Help you download models from HuggingFace if they are not available
-    3. Check if your environment has the required api key for certain scanners
+    3. Check if your environment has the required API key for certain scanners

 **Note:** This tutorial uses HuggingFace models, which will be downloaded to `~/.cache/huggingface`.